-- (1) The Court presumes that court appearances for individuals who are in-custody shall be by means of simultaneous electronic transmission unless a motion, declaration, and order to transport are timely submitted to the court.
-A proposed order is available on the court's website listed in SLR 1.171. - (a) The state shall file the motion, declaration and order to transport a defendant for trial and sentencing after trial unless the defendant consents to appearance by electronic means. - (b) The defendant's attorney shall file the motion, declaration, and order to transport a defendant for all hearings other than trial and sentencing after trial, including changes of plea, motion hearings, and restitution hearings after sentencing, or sentencing upon remand.
+- (1) Unless prohibited by statute, court appearances for individuals who are in-custody shall be by means of simultaneous electronic transmission unless a motion, declaration, and order to transport are timely submitted to the court.
+A proposed order is available on the court's website listed in SLR 1.171. - (a) The state shall submit for filing the motion, declaration and order to transport a defendant for trial and sentencing after trial unless the defendant consents to appearance by electronic means. - (b) The defendant's attorney shall submit for filing the motion, declaration, and order to transport a defendant for all hearings other than trial and sentencing after trial,

-(2) Unless otherwise ordered, probation officers and witnesses in probation cases may appear by telephone or simultaneous electronic transmission.
+- including changes of plea, motion hearings, and restitution hearings after sentencing, or sentencing upon remand. - (2) Unless otherwise ordered, probation officers and witnesses in probation cases may appear by telephone or simultaneous electronic transmission.

-4.091 MUNICIPAL APPEALS AND TRANSFERS
+4.091 MUNICIPAL AND SUBORDINATE COURT APPEALS AND TRANSFERS

-- (1) In municipal court appeals or transfers the city attorney authorized by the city to represent the state on behalf of the city shall file a notice of appearance and shall provide copies of the notice to the District Attorney and defendant or defendant's attorney. - (2) An appeal or transfer shall be captioned State of Oregon ex rel City of [Name of city], Plaintiff v.
-[Name], Defendant. - (3) All appeals and transfers are subject to immediate judicial review to initially determine if the appeal or transfer has been legally perfected.
-Filing does not preclude motions to dismiss for lack of jurisdiction on the filing. - (4) Upon filing of an appeal, the clerk shall set the matter for first appearance, arraignment de novo, on the charges resulting in the appealed conviction, and send notices to the City Attorney and appellant or appellant's attorney. - (5) Unless otherwise expressly ordered by the court, appellants must appear at all court proceedings either in person or through counsel.
-Failure of an appellant to appear pursuant to ORS 138.210 will result in dismissal of the appeal, affirmance of the judgment and remand to the municipal court. - (6) If the court orders the appeal dismissed, the City Attorney shall promptly prepare the General Judgment of Dismissal of the Appeal and Remand to Municipal Court for submission to the court, with a certificate of mailing to appellant or appellant's attorney and the certificate required by UTCR 5.100.
+- (1) In municipal or subordinate court appeals or transfers, appropriate notification of representation shall be submitted for filing. - (2) An appeal or transfer shall be captioned State of Oregon ex rel [City of][Name of city or subordinate court], Plaintiff v.
+[Name], Defendant. - (3) Unless otherwise expressly ordered by the court, appellants must appear at all court proceedings either in person or through counsel.
+Failure of an appellant to appear pursuant to ORS 138.210 will result in dismissal of the appeal, affirmance of the judgment and remand to the municipal court. - (4) If the court orders the appeal dismissed, the Prosecuting Attorney shall promptly submit for filing the General Judgment of Dismissal of the Appeal and Remand to the original court.